marcidelux/NATS-Publisher-GUI/README.md

 ## Features

 - Select NATS server address from a dropdown menu.
-- Select or add new channels and messages from dropdown menus.
+- Select or add new topics and messages from dropdown menus.
 - Send messages to the specified channel on the selected NATS server.
+- Load configuration file.
+- Send message over SSH connection.

 ## Installation
+If you are on windows machine, than download the NatsPublisher_V_V.exe from executeable/ folder.

 ### Prerequisites